 Buy.
 Eat.
 Live Healthy in Iowa is provided by Expanded Food and Nutrition Education Program, USDA's Food Stamp Program, and Iowa State University Extension and Outreach.

 The objectives of EFNEP are to assist adults and children with limited resources in acquiring the knowledge, skills, attitudes, and behaviors necessary for nutritionally sound diets, and to contribute to their personal development and the improvement of the total family diet and nutritional wellbeing.

 Additional funds for Buy.
 Eat.
-Live Healthy and Plan Shop Save and Cook come from the Supplemental Nutrition Assistance Program (SNAP), known as Food Assistance in Iowa.
+Live Healthy and Plan Shop Save and Cook come from the Supplemental Nutrition Assistance Program (SNAP).
 In Iowa, local agencies and schools cooperate to provide nutrition information.
-The focus of the program is to deliver nutrition, food safety, and resource management education to Iowans who participate in the Food Assistance program.
+The focus of the program is to deliver nutrition, food safety, and resource management education to Iowans who participate in the SNAP program.

-The Food Assistance Program provides nutrition assistance to people with low income.
+SNAP provides nutrition assistance to people with low income.
 It can help you buy nutritious foods for a better diet.
-Find out more about Food Assistance:
+Find out more about SNAP: